justasimulation/CarND-Path-Planning-Project/README.md

 ## Reflections

-* This is a simple solution, I assume that the real solution would be much more complicated.
+* This is a very primitive solution, but it was quite hard to implement.
+Probably the main problem except poor lectures material was debugging.
+In case of an intermittent error it could take dozens of minutes to reproduce it.

-* The hardest thing is cost construction.
+* Cost construction is not easy as well.
 It is quite hard to incorporate all the variables into one number.

 * Not clear how to use jerk minimization for this set up.